Harassment and bullying prevention

 • 1 in 3 bullied workers said it caused health problems.

-• 26% of bullied workers stopped the bullying by quitting their jobs.
+• 26% of bullied workers quit their jobs to stop the bullying.

 • 3 in 10 Canadians (28%) say they have been on the receiving end of unwelcomed sexual advances while on the job.

-• For 1 in 7 adults in this country, the experience has been more than innuendo or talk.
+• For 1 in 7 adults, the experience has been more than innuendo or talk.

 • 4 in 5 who say they have had an unwanted experience never actually reported the behaviour to their employers.